lyteword/chspurgeon-tod/volume-3/psalm-59.md

 3\.&nbsp;*A resolution.*&nbsp;The song of gratitude for the past, faith for the present, hope for the future, of bliss for eternity.

-## WORKS UPON THE FIFTY-NINTH PSALM
+## Works Upon The Fifty-Ninth Psalm

 In CHANDLER'S&nbsp;*"Life of David,"*&nbsp;Vol. 1., pp. 85-89, there is an Exposition of this Psalm.